CoreyMcCown13/Wedding-Website/README.md

 # McCown Wedding Website
 This project is designed to allow invited guests to easily accept the invitation to our wedding and manage their requests.
 It is designed from the ground up by myself and my fiance.
 The website is coded entirely JavaScript/JQuery, PHP and MySQL.

+I will be including all of the primary functionality of the website.
+The main content that will be left out is simple HTML pages, which mainly include text and images.

 [Visit the McCown Wedding website](http://wedding.coreymccown.com)

 ## Features